OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

 formats.
 If the output raster already exists, the affected pixels are updated in-place.

-Note that on the fly reprojection of vector data to the coordinate system of the raster data is only supported since GDAL 2.1.0.
+On the fly reprojection of vector data to the coordinate system of the raster data is supported.

 .. program:: gdal_rasterize